eclipse/jnosql/README.md

 ## Modules

-The JNoSQL communication layer has fives modules:
+The JNoSQL communication layer has four modules:

 * **diana-core**: The JNoSQL API communication commons to all types.
 * **diana-key-value**: The JNoSQL communication API layer to key-value database.